alx2009/K197Control/K197control_measurements.md

 - Display Count: 1101101000101101 (from B2 and B3)
 - Scaling Factor: Determined by range and protocol specifications

+Binary count = 55853. display count = 55853 * 400000 / 2097152 = 10653 (rounded to the next integer)

-Final Measurement Value: 87021 Ohms (Scaled and considering unit and sign)
+Final Measurement Value: 10653 Ohms (Scaled and considering unit and sign)

+If we want to extend the resolution, the display value would be 55853 * 40000000 / 2097152 = 1065311 (rounded to the next integer), corresponding to 10653.11 Ohm when we consider unit and range